Salzburg Castle: Early Middle Ages

 By the Carolingian era, the Salzgau around Neustadt was already very important.
+Eginhard says that Charlemagne went in his palace at Saltz in 790.
 An imperial palace (Pfalz) was even built here; it was given to the Bishopric of Wurzburg in 1000 A.D. by Emperor Otto III.
 This palace was probably on the site of the present village of Salz or in its immediate vicinity.
 A castle was built on the nearby Veitsberg hill, probably in Ottonian times during the period of the Hungarian invasions, to protect the local populace.

 A fortified enclosure of unknown date may have been located on the site of the present castle of Salzburg.
 These fortifications, too, may have been upgraded in the first half of the 10th century into a refuge castle in the face of attacks by the Magyars.

 The first record of the Salzburg occurs in a copy of a deed by Emperor Louis the Pious dated around 1160.
 The original document is missing and could have been inadvertently and mistakenly amended by its scribe, Friar Eberhard of Fulda Abbey, to show the place of publication (Actum-Zeile or Ausstellungsort) as the Salzburg or Salzberg: "Act(um) in Salzb.
 Curia regia".

 The copy of this early medieval document clearly suggests that the royal palace of Salz was actually located on the castle hill and older research invariably locates this royal court on the site of the more recent castle.
 Later on, the Veitsberg near Salz was generally reckoned to be the location of the palace while, today, historians favour the village of Salz or its immediate surroundings as the likely site.
 Friar Eberhard may have only known of the new site of the castle and replaced the village name of Salz by the abbreviation "Salzb."
 (Salzburg) throughout his transcript.